alphagov/notifications-python-client/README.md

 ##### `older_than`

-You can get the notifications older than a given Notification.notificationId.
+If omitted all notifications are returned.
+Otherwise you can filter to retrieve all received text messages older than the given Notification.notificationId.

-You can omit this argument to ignore the filter.

 </details>